JacekDubikowski/build-your-own-framework/readme.md

 1. `provideAll(Class<T> beanType)` takes all of the BeanDefinition and find all whose `type()` method returns `Class<?>` that is subtype or exactly provided `beanType`.
 2. `provide(Class<T> beanType)` is also simple.
 It reuses the `provideAll` method and then takes all matching beans
-3. to check if there is any bean matching the `beanType` and throws exception if not
+3. to check if there is any bean matching the `beanType` and throws an exception if not
-4. to check if there are more than one beans matching the `beanType` and throw exception if yes
+4. to check if there are more than one bean matching the `beanType` and throw an exception if yes
 5. If there is just one matching bean it is returned.

 **This is it!**